aerth/cosgo/README.md

 * Option to use different mail handler (not only mandrill)

-* .config File
+* remove flags and use env variables!

-* templates/ folder
+* mbox file!

 * Pull requests from strangers are cool!

 # Historical Information